Something Like a Task Runner.

 router.run(CLI_ARGUMENT);

-Now you can run the script passing any key that specifies the Command
+Now you can run the script passing any key that specifies the Command to be executed:

 # on the CLI or NPM script